-While trading low-priced coins, you may see something like this: estimated fee greatly exceeds the declared 0.2%.
-Take a look at the picture: the displayed fee makes up to 10% of the order amount.
-Why is that so?
+When trading low-priced coins, you may occasionally see a warning that the estimated fee greatly exceeds the declared 0.2%.
+In the example below the displayed fee is 10% of the order amount!
+Why is this happening?

-Of course you won't pay that much.
-What you see is the worst case scenario, which is highly unlikely to happen in real life, but HitBTC engine has to consider it and display to you.
-More on that below.
+Don’t worry, you won't have to pay that much.
+What you see is the worst case scenario.
+Although it is highly unlikely to happen in real life, HitBTC engine has to calculate the fee and display it to you.

-Hypothetically, your order could be filled with the huge amount of such low-volume trades.
-For every such trade you pay slightly more than 0.2%, and the total fee amount grows really big.
-This is the worst case scenario, which our engine takes into consideration while counting up the fee amount.
+Hypothetically, your order can be filled with a huge amount of such low-volume trades.
+For every such trade you pay slightly more than 0.2%, and the total fee amount grows proportionally really high.
+But this is the worst case scenario, which our engine takes into consideration while calculating the total fee amount.

 What happens in real life then?

-As you create your order, the displayed fee amount is locked on your account balance.
-It is used to pay the fees when necessary.
-Once your order is filled or cancelled, the unspent amount is just unlocked, so you can use it again.
+As you create your order, the displayed fee amount is reserved on your trading account balance to pay the fees when necessary.
+Once your order is filled or canceled, the unspent amount is just unlocked, so you can use it again.

-So what you really pay does not excess 0.2% of the order amount.
-The frightening fee amount displayed is just a boundary effect, taking place with very cheap coins.
+So what you pay in reality does not ever exceed 0.2% of the total order amount.
+The alarming fee amount displayed is just a boundary effect, which only takes place with very cheap coins.

-Read more about HitBTC fees, which are actually among the lowest on the market.
+Read more about HitBTC fees, which are in fact among the lowest on the market.